 As a nonprofit that provides financial support to families facing cancer, we know these inequalities well.
 To further explore how SDOH affect the cancer patients we serve and drive our solutions, we spoke with a few members of our Programs team for their frontline perspectives.

 Social determinants from a social worker perspective

 Devin Traxler, MSW, LSW, is one of our rockstar in-house social workers, known in Family Reach lingo as a Resource Navigator.
-Devin and her fellow Navigators work directly with patients and healthcare professionals to review applications to our Financial Treatment Program and match families with the best resources for their needs.
+Devin and her fellow Navigators work directly with patients and healthcare professionals to review applications to our services and match families with the best resources for their needs.

 Through her conversations with patients and their families, Devin hears firsthand about concerns surrounding multiple social determinants.

 “Patients and caregivers always bring up financial stressors that are connected to SDOH, including difficulty paying for housing, food, gas, and parking costs at the hospitals,” she explained.
 “Ultimately, SDOH create barriers that make it difficult for patients to access treatment, really at any stage of their cancer journey.”

 Devin recalled multiple instances where patients described these barriers.
 For instance, families with flexible employers or help from their community often move to a different city or state to be closer to their treatment center, while others push through the transportation barriers.
 Our Navigators know that most cancer patients experience an increase in food costs during treatment because of prescribed diets of fresh, healthy foods as well as long days at the hospital that generally only leave time for takeout meals.
 But for those who live in “food deserts,” there is the extra challenge of even finding high-quality food close to home.

 “I’ve spoken to multiple patients who have to delay getting treatment due to challenges like these,” Devin explained.
 “And I can’t overstate enough how the COVID-19 pandemic has made all of the barriers more intense.”